JuliaLang/julia/README.md

     git clone git://github.com/JuliaLang/julia.git --depth 1

+And if you found that you need the history some day, you can use the command to convert the shallow-cloned repo to a full-cloned repo:

+    git fetch --unshallow

 (If you are behind a firewall, you may need to use the `https` protocol instead of the `git` protocol:

     git config --global url."https://".insteadOf git://